dreamportdev/Osdev-Notes/03_Video_Output/01_Framebuffer.md

 where `logo_data` is a pointer to the image content and `pixel` is an array of 4 chars, that will contain the pixel values.

 Now since each pixel is identified by 3 colors and we have 4 elements into an array, we know that the last element (`pixel[3]`) is always zero.
-The color is encoded in RGB format with Blue being the least significant byte, and to plot that pixel we need to fill a 32 bit address, so the array need to be converted into a `uint32_t` variable, this can easily be done with some bitwise operatory:
+The color is encoded in RGB format with Blue being the least significant byte, and to plot that pixel we need to fill a 32 bit address, so the array need to be converted into a `uint32_t` variable, this can easily be done with some bitwise operations:

 ```c
 char *pixel[4];